A bunion may only need to be treated if it's severe and causing significant pain and discomfort.

 During the procedure, your surgeon will remove the bony lump and realign the bones inside your big toe.
 They'll also move your toe joint back in line, which may involve removing other pieces of bone, possibly from the neighbouring toes.

 A procedure called distal soft tissue realignment may be combined with an osteotomy.
 This involves altering the tissue in your foot to help correct the deformity and improve the stability and appearance of the foot.

-The procedure is usually only recommended for people who have severe deformities of the big toe joint, which make it too difficult for doctors to completely fix the joint or when there is advanced degeneration of the joint.
+The procedure is usually only recommended for people with severe deformities of the big toe joint, which make it too difficult for doctors to completely fix the joint, or when there's advanced degeneration of the joint.

 Excision (Keller's) arthroplasty